 Interested in Writing a Therapist Blog?

-In short, every blog you write can increase your profile views as well as the likeliness a client will select you as their therapist.
+In short, every blog you write can increase your visibility as well as the likeliness a client will select you as their therapist.
 So what are you waiting for?
-Before you start, here are some tips on writing an effective blog - so search engines can find it and people will read it!
+Before you start, here are some tips on how to best organize your great ideas.

 Be sure to pick a topic that is focused on a potential client problem.
-Narrow your focus in a way that will be meaningful to your target audience and provide sufficient details such as self help strategies, symptoms, treatment options, etc. Tip: turning your blog into a "Dear Abby" style post or a numbered lists can help make a topic more engaging and generate more click-thru’s to view your profile page.
+Narrow your focus in a way that will be meaningful to your audience and provide sufficient details such as self help strategies, symptoms, treatment options, etc. Tip: turning your blog into a “Dear Abby” style post or a numbered lists can help make a topic more engaging and generate more click-thru’s to view your profile page.

-Once you've spent the time to create a thoughtful and specialized blog share your hard work with your colleagues.
-Social sharing can increase your overall visibility on a particular area of expertise, drive potential referrals as well as help the actual blog page gain traction in search engines immediately.
-Use the "Share this Blog" feature in the Therapist Blog section to broadcast your work on Google+, LinkedIn, Twitter and Facebook.
-Note: If you add an image to your blog post you will be able to share on Pinterest as well, however please be sure you have the proper rights to use the photo you choose.
+Once you’ve spent the time to create a thoughtful and specialized blog share your hard work with your colleagues.
+Social sharing can increase your overall visibility on a particular area of expertise, drive potential referrals as well as help increase the activity on your social pages.
+Use the “Share” feature on your published Blog page to broadcast your work on Google+, LinkedIn, Twitter & Facebook.

 Read more articles from our Private Practice Marketing Series.